loda-lang/loda-programs/programs/oeis/list3.md

 * [A330938](http://oeis.org/A330938) ([L62 program](A330938.asm)): Numbers that cannot be written as the sum of four proper powers.
 A proper power is an integer number m of the form a^b where a,b are integers greater than or equal to 2.
 * [A331162](http://oeis.org/A331162) ([L15 program](A331162.asm)): a(n) is the number of digits in the concatenation of a(0) to a(n-1) that are equal to the corresponding digit in the concatenation of all integers >= 0, with a(0) = 0.
 * [A331190](http://oeis.org/A331190) ([L09 program](A331190.asm)): Expansion of (-5*(9 - 6*x + 2*x^2))/(-1 + x)^3.
+* [A331390](http://oeis.org/A331390) ([L156 program](A331390.asm)): Number of binary matrices with 3 distinct columns and any number of nonzero rows with n ones in every column and rows in nonincreasing lexicographic order.
 * [A331528](http://oeis.org/A331528) ([L14 program](A331528.asm)): a(n) = n^2 * (n+1)^2 * (n^2+n+1) / 12.
 * [A331714](http://oeis.org/A331714) ([L71 program](A331714.asm)): Number of non-isomorphic set-systems with 3 sets each with n elements.
 * [A331943](http://oeis.org/A331943) ([L09 program](A331943.asm)): a(n) = n^2 + 1 - ceiling((n + 2)/3).